sourcegraph/deploy-sourcegraph/README.dev.md

 ## Cutting a release

 - Make the desired changes to this repository.
 Most commonly, this involves updating the Docker image versions in `values.yaml` to match the tagged version you are releasing.
-For images like language servers, you can look at our
+For images like language servers, you should look at our
   [container registry](https://console.cloud.google.com/gcr/images/sourcegraph-dev?project=sourcegraph-dev) to see what the latest versions are.

 - Run `./generate.sh`.